 I’m sure readers will have their own preferred methods or airlocks for fermentation (please share in the comments!
 I’d love to hear).

-Recipe for Preserving Hot Banana Pepper Rings with Fermentation
+Recipe for Preserving Hot Banana Peppers

-Because we were using our homegrown heirloom pepper harvest (we grew ‘Hungarian Hot Wax’ and it was a prolific plant considering our Canadian zone 5 shorter growing season) I’m not sure how many lbs we used for the 1 Quart/1L that we made.
+Because we were using our homegrown heirloom pepper harvest (we grew ‘Hungarian Hot Wax’ and it was a prolific plant considering our Canadian zone 5 shorter growing season) I’m not sure how many pounds we used for the 1 Quart/1L that we made.

 The great thing about fermenting instead of canning is that it’s flexible, you just need enough brine for the peppers to be submerged.